 According to data compiled by the National Highway Transportation Safety Administration and the Centers for Disease Control, motor vehicle crashes are one of the leading causes of death in the United States.
 Also, it is the leading cause of death of young people from age 5 to 24.

 More than 100 people die everyday in the United States from car accidents.
-Further, our car accident lawyers know that every year over 3 million sustain injuries due to motor vehicle crashes.
+Further, our Chicago car accident lawyers know that every year over 3 million sustain injuries due to motor vehicle crashes.
 The vast majority of these accidents and injuries involve passenger cars and light trucks.

 Unfortunately, many of these car accident injuries and deaths occur in Chicago.

 Severity of Injuries May Depend Upon Type of Accident

 Car accident victims suffer many different kinds of injuries.
 The severity of injury partly depends upon the type of accident and where that person is situated in the vehicle during the impact.